 - Comfortable air-conditioned, en-suite bungalows (no camping)

-- Open vehicle game drives with expert, English-speaking guide
+- Open vehicle game drives with an expert, English-speaking guide

 - Big Five game viewing in the best Kruger wildlife areas